cf-platform-eng/needs/README.md

 The needs file is a JSON array of need objects.
 By default, needs looks in `./needs.json` for the needs file, but it can be set by using the `-f|--flag` argument.

-### identify field
+### `identify` field

-Each need can define an `identify` field.
+Each need can define an `identify` field with a `string` value.
 When a `needs check` is run, if the need is satisfied, the contents of the `identify` field will be executed and the result on stdout will be stored into the `identity` field.

+### `description` field

+Each need can define a `description` field with a `string` value.
+This field may be used to show why a need is important.
+However, the `description` itself is not used to determine if the need is satisfied.

 ### Binaries